 Primitive neuroectodermal tumor (PNET) of the pancreas is an extremely rare tumor that usually occurs in children or young adults.
 We report a case of a 33-year-old male patient with an 18 cm × 18 cm × 16 cm mass arising from the pancreatic body and tail with a one-day history of abdominal pain.
 Initial CT scan showed no signs of metastatic tumor spread.
 The tumor caused intrabdominal bleeding and the patient underwent primary tumor resection including partial gastrectomy, left pancreatic resection and splenectomy.
 Diagnosis of PNET was confirmed by histology, immunohistochemistry and FISH analysis.
 All neoplastic cells were stained positive for MIC2-protein (CD99).
 Approximately one month after surgery, several liver metastases were observed and the patient underwent chemotherapy according to the Euro-Ewing protocol.
 Subsequent relaparotomy excluded any residual hepatic or extrahepatic abdominal metastases.
 Although PNET in the pancreas is an extremely rare entity, it should be considered in the diffential diagnosis of pancreatic masses, especially in young patients.
 This alarming case particularly illustrates that PNET in the pancreas although in an advanced stage can present with only a short history of mild symptoms.

-].
+Primitive neuroectodermal tumors (PNETs) are small round cell tumors arising from soft tissue belonging to the Ewing’s sarcoma family.
+These neoplasms all exhibit a neural phenotype, express the MIC2-protein (CD99) and display the same chromosomal translocation t (11; 22) (q24; q12) in about 85% of the cases.
 While Ewing sarcoma is a primary bone tumor and follows osteosarcoma as the second most common malignant bone tumor in children, PNETs occur most often in soft tissue of the thoracopulmonary region, pelvis and lower extremities of children and young adults.
-Most of these tumors are diagnosed before the age of 35 years with a slight predominance in male patients[1
+Most of these tumors are diagnosed before the age of 35 years with a slight predominance in male patients.
+Although PNETs can occur in numerous solid organs such as the kidney, ovary, vagina, testis, uterus, cervix uteri, urinary bladder, parotid gland, heart, lung, rectum and pancreas, it is an extremely rare tumor entity.
+According to the literature there are currently 11 reported cases of PNET originating from the pancreas (Table 1)[2-6].

 Here we report another case of PNET in the pancreas in an otherwise healthy 33-year old man.